Road Trip from Dallas to Key West

 As with the Gulf of Mexico Route, this is a long drive.
 So, allow yourself ample time.
 Safety is the priority.
 You'll also be on some roads for long stretches, so take regular stops and organize your playlist beforehand.

-These routes are very different in nature, so you'll probably already have a feel for your favourite, but read on to help you finalise your decision.
+These routes are very different in nature, so you'll probably already have a feel for your favorite but read on to help you finalize your decision.

 The Gulf of Mexico Route